Overv/VulkanTutorial/02_Development_environment.md

     LD_LIBRARY_PATH=$(VULKAN_SDK_PATH)/lib ./VulkanTest
 ```

-The program should now run successfully and exit immediately without any errors
+The program should now run successfully, and display the number of Vulkan
+extensions.
+The application should exit with the success return code (`0`) when
-(exit code `0`).
-However, there is one more variable that you need to set.
-We
+you close the empty window.
+However, there is one more variable that you need to
-will start using validation layers in Vulkan and you need to tell the Vulkan
+set.
+We will start using validation layers in Vulkan and you need to tell the
-library where to load these from using the `VK_LAYER_PATH` variable:
+Vulkan library where to load these from using the `VK_LAYER_PATH` variable:

 ```make
 test: VulkanTest